ASSAULT & BATTERY ATTORNEYS

 If your state does allow consent as a defense to battery or assault, it may not be enough in cases of mutual combat.
 In other words, if someone hits you, you do not necessarily consent to battery if you fight back.
-You can only give consent voluntarily.
+You can give consent only voluntarily.

 In most cases, the law permits reasonably necessary force to protect yourself from battery.
 However, whether that defense is valid will usually be up to a jury to decide.
-If you start the fight, you cannot claim self-defense unless the other person responds with more force that’s unreasonable.
+If you start a fight, you cannot claim self-defense unless the other person responds with more force that’s unreasonable.
 Some instances may even call for and justify the use of deadly force.
 In most states, you must fear for your life for deadly force to be a valid defense.
 Some states have “stand your ground” laws that allow deadly force even though you have a safe escape route.

 Defense of Property

 Defending property has more limitations than defending oneself, but some states allow it as a defense to assault and battery.
-In most cases, deadly force is not justifiable in defense of property actions unless the defendant is committing a felony.
+In most cases, deadly force is not justifiable in defense-of-property actions unless the defendant is committing a felony.
 Moreover, this exception depends on the state.
 Also, in most cases, you cannot use assault or battery to reclaim personal or real property.

 Performance of Duty and Authority

 Generally, the performance of duty and authority defense doesn’t apply to the public but rather first responders.
 For example, a police officer may use reasonable force if they deem it necessary to apprehend a suspect.